leen-duafi/about-me-1/README.md

 # about-me

-driver :
+driver :leen
-navigator : raghad Abdelghani
+navigator : Raghad Abdelghani

 we worked togather in puting  function for each question